All About Postal Service Mail Sorters, Processors, and Processing Machine Operators

 Related Job Titles

-In the United States, there were 106,700 jobs for Postal Service Mail Sorter, Processor, and Processing Machine Operator in 2016.
+In 2016, there was an estimated number of 106,700 jobs in the United States for Postal Service Mail Sorter, Processor, and Processing Machine Operator.
 There is little to no growth in job opportunities for Postal Service Mail Sorter, Processor, and Processing Machine Operator.
-There will be an estimated 5,200 positions for Postal Service Mail Processing Machine Operator per year.
+The BLS estimates 5,200 yearly job openings in this field.

 The states with the most job growth for Postal Service Mail Processing Machine Operator are Utah, Texas, and Connecticut.
 Watch out if you plan on working in Pennsylvania, Ohio, or Oklahoma.
 These states have the worst job growth for this type of profession.

-How Much Does a Postal Service Mail Processing Machine Operator Make?
+Postal Service Mail Processing Machine Operator Average Salary

-The average yearly salary of a Postal Service Mail Processing Machine Operator ranges between $35,230 and $60,110.
+The salary for Postal Service Mail Sorters, Processors, and Processing Machine Operators ranges between about $35,230 and $60,110 a year.

 Postal Service Mail Sorters, Processors, and Processing Machine Operators who work in Idaho, Delaware, or Hawaii, make the highest salaries.